On Typesetting Engines: A Programmer's Perspective

 The primary purpose of a line breaking algorithm is to determine the optimal points at which to break lines of text in a paragraph.
 Line breaking algorithms are essential to digital typesetting and form a core component of any system that needs to present text in a visually appealing and readable format.

-- Justification: Line breaking algorithms work in conjunction with justification (opens in a new tab) techniques to create evenly spaced lines of text.
+- Justification: line breaking algorithms work in conjunction with justification techniques to create evenly spaced lines of text.

-- Hyphenation: Many advanced algorithms incorporate hyphenation (opens in a new tab) to improve line breaks, especially for languages with long words.
+- Hyphenation: many advanced algorithms incorporate hyphenation to improve line breaks, especially for languages with long words.

-- Optimization: The algorithm typically tries to minimize unsightly gaps or overly tight spacing between words across an entire paragraph.
+- Optimization: the algorithm typically tries to minimize unsightly gaps or overly tight spacing between words across an entire paragraph.

 There are two categories of line breaking algorithms: